MawlDonalds/book-app/README.md

 This is a book library application built with React, TypeScript, and Flask that allows users to browse books, view book details, and manage their reading progress.

 ## Features
-- Browse books with a list layout
+1. Browse books with a list layout
-- Filter books by genre, search by title/author, filter by status and rating
+2.  implement Filter books by status and rating
-- Book details page with status management (read, reading, want-to-read)
+3. Book details page with status management (read, reading, want-to-read)
-- Responsive design with a mobile-like screen layout
+4. Responsive design with a mobile-like screen layout
-- CORS-enabled API for cross-origin requests
+5. CORS-enabled API for cross-origin requests

 ## Tech Stack
 ### Frontend